Marvel-D/Introduction-to-Github/src/introduction-to-github.md

 - Version control
 - Git

-**Version control**, also known as source control, is the practice of tracking and managing changes to software code.
+**Version control**, also known as source control, is the practice of tracking and managing changes to a software.

-**Git** is an open-source version control system designed to handle projects of all scales with speed and efficiency.
-It handles everything GitHub-related that is on your computer.
+**Git** is an open-source version control system designed to handle projects of all sizes with speed and efficiency.
+It handles everything related to GitHub on your computer.

 **GitHub** is a code hosting platform for version control and collaboration.
 It offers a cloud-based Git repository hosting service which lets you and others work together on projects from anywhere.